co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_filters.md

 <div style="clear: both;"></div>

-### Override product thumbnail source ###
+### Product thumbnail source ###

-This filter in particular allows you to change the source image for a specific item.
+This filter in particular allows you to change the source of the image for a specific item.
 The source could be external for example.

 <aside class="warning">
   The filter is triggered after the <code>cocart_item_thumbnail_size</code> filter so you will need to have the new source image in the size you want.